-Later, I was able to procure some of the sativa marijuana strain Pink Lemonade, which also contains as well as 1% CBG, relatively low THC levels, caryophyllene, and myrcene, however most people report that it induces an energizing effect.
+Later, I was able to procure some of the sativa marijuana strain Pink Lemonade, which also contains pinene as the dominant terpene, as well as 1% CBG, relatively low THC levels, caryophyllene, and myrcene.
+Most people report that it induces an energizing effect.

 An even better idea to make use of pinene might be to supplement with other foods that contain it, such as pine nuts.
 (And see more suggestions below.)